jwt27/esfm/README.md

     out(base + 1, data);
     delay();
 ```

+Similar to the YMF71x chips, it is possible to read back registers values from
+the data port.

 Any write to the "reset" port returns to OPL3-compatible mode - it does not
 appear to clear any registers, or stop sound output.